tvmogul/Angular-2-SwipeClouds-Mobile-Framework/README.md

 npm config set strict-ssl false
 </pre>

-<h2><strong>Angular CLI</strong></h2>
+<h2><strong>Angular-CLI</strong></h2>

-<p>I like the speed of development with Angular CLI but I dislike how buggy it is to work with at this time.
+<p>I like the speed of development with Angular-CLI but I dislike how buggy it is to work with at this time.
 I really dislike companies like Google telling me what my app should look like or what IDE I should use.
 The purpose of this article is to walk beginners through creating an Angular App using CLI so let's start.</p>

-<p>Install Angular CLI which will also install Angular's "ng" command globally on your system:</p>
+<p>Install Angular-CLI which will also install Angular's "ng" command globally on your system:</p>

 <p>Directions for installing Angular-CLI are at: <a href="https://github.com/angular/angular-cli#updating-angular-cli">https://github.com/angular/angular-cli#updating-angular-cli</a></p>